temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 # Exercise 3: Testing the Translation Workflow
 During this exercise, you will

-* Run a unit test provided for the `TranslateTerm` Activity
+* Run a unit test provided for the `translateTerm` Activity
-* Develop and run your own unit test for the `TranslateTerm` Activity
+* Develop and run your own unit test for the `translateTerm` Activity
 * Write assertions for a Workflow test
 * Uncover, diagnose, and fix a bug in the Workflow Definition
 * Observe the time-skipping feature in the Workflow test environment